ARMmbed/uvisor/docs/core/PORTING.md

 **Table 3**.
 Optional hardware-specific `config.h` symbols

 **Note**: You must always have a separate `configurations.h` file, even if the remaining `config.h` is empty.
-This ensures that `configurations.h` (which is possibly auto-generated by a script of yours) does not need to know anything more than the features of Table 1.
+This ensures that `configurations.h` (which is possibly autogenerated by a script of yours) does not need to know anything more than the features of Table 1.

 **Example**